 - Since the company is relatively unknown, many people can’t trust the product

-Quality is everything when it comes to protecting your body in football.
+Quality is what determines and durability of a mouth guard.
 You need to know that your mouthguard will do its job.
 These products are high-quality mouth protection products that protect your teeth in the event of a collision.
 What some footballers want is nothing but the best and this makes them to develop specific interest in notable brand’s mouthguard because they feel they are of the best quality and would help keep their teeth and jaw safe.

-As with all other sports equipment, there are reliable brands.
-Brands like Under Armor, Nike, Shock Doctor are popular in the contact sports world, so their mouth guards are of good quality.
+There are a lot of reliable brands in sports equipment which you can also choose from.
+Some of the popular ones in the world of contact sports include Under Armor, Nike, and Shock Doctor.
 Notable brands and sponsors of the NFL also produce mouthguards that are of good quality and possess all features of a good mouthguard, this really helps to put some footballer’s mind at rest because they can only use a notable brand’s mouthguard as they feel it the best and safe to use.

-This is the most important feature of a mouthguard.
 The main purpose of a mouthguard is to protect the teeth from shocks.
-The ideal mouthguard can offer enough protection by lowering your risk of injuries while also ensuring that you are comfortable while on the field.
-All of the above-listed mouthguards effectively protect your teeth from hazards during contact sports.
-There are mouthguards that protects the teeth alone while there are some that protects both the teeth and lip, its essential to make a good choice while considering the risks involved during play.
+A good mouthguard can offer enough protection by lowering your risk of injuries while also ensuring that you are comfortable while on the field.
+All of the above-listed mouth guards effectively protect your teeth from hazards during contact sports.
+There are mouth guards that safeguards the teeth alone while there are some that protect both the teeth and lip, its essential to make a good choice while considering the risks involved during play.